shivani221/Knewery_React-Mini-Project/README.md

-First, execute the following command to install all the dependancies: npm install
+Required: NodeJS and NPM

-Then,
+Put all the files and folders in a folder.
+Open that folder and then execute the following command to install all the dependancies: npm install

-npm start
+Then execute the following command to start the project: npm start